-In your Drama lessons you will explore a range of practical skills with a focus on building the 4Cs; confidence, co-operation, concentration and self-control.
-You will learn about Drama through the ages.
-You will have the opportunity to perform in different styles.
-In Year 9 you will study and perform a modern day play.
-There will be opportunities to join Drama clubs and be involved in the School Production.
+In your Drama lessons you will explore a range of practical skills with a focus on building confidence, co-operation, concentration and self-control.
+You will explore drama through the ages and learn how to perform in a range of styles.
+You will study Shakespeare's language and practise the art of naturalism.
+You will watch a Live Theatre performance via 'dramaonline' to nutrture an appreciation of the design elements of a National Theatre production.
+There will be opportunities to join the Drama club and be involved in the school production.
+There is also a Dance club where you can expand upon your performance skills.